shyampurk/HomeConv/README.md

 Your "turnon" node is created

-Step 9 : In the similar way you can create blocks for the "turnoff" and "is" intents by repeating the steps from 8.2 to 8.4 by doing the following changes in those steps.
+Step 9 : In the similar way you can create blocks for the "turnoff" and "is" <br>intents by repeating the steps from 8.2 to 8.4 by doing the following changes in those steps.

 Step 9.1 : "turnoff" intent <br>
 	step 8.2  turnon(create new condition)  - turnoff(create new condition)<br>